kajamiko/u_m_website/README.md

 ## UX

 The project's goal is to provide an efficiently working issue tracker for a mobile app.
 To achieve it, I designed a system that allows users to report issues and suggest new features.
 They can comment and upvote, and donate features they would like to see in the app.
+They can also see

 ## User Stories